fireatzhwiki/emlvirus.github.io/personalbase/Info-Tech/password-managers.md

 You passwords strengh is measured by entropy bits (equivalent size of a random symmetric key, or, in human words, how random the password characters are) of the passwords text.

     Do note that it is different from the concept of password length.
+Length is indeed a factor of password strengh but not decisive.

 The bit count can roughly be translated as follows: